adyxax/www/content/blog/miscellaneous/etc-update-alpine.md

 ---
 title: "etc-update script for alpine linux"
-linkTitle: "etc-update script for alpine linux"
 date: 2019-04-02
-description: >
-  etc-update script for alpine linux
+description: etc-update script for alpine linux
+tags:
+  - Alpine Linux
 ---

+## The script

 Alpine linux doesn't seem to have a tool to merge pending configuration changes, so I wrote one :
 {{< highlight sh >}}
 #!/bin/sh
 set -eu